taisei-project/taisei/doc/ENVIRON.rst

       TAISEI_LOGLVLS_CONSOLE=-di

--  Don't save anything to the log file:
+-  Don’t save anything to the log file:

    .. code:: sh

       TAISEI_LOGLVLS_FILE=-a

--  Don't print anything to the console:
+-  Don’t print anything to the console:

    .. code:: sh

       TAISEI_LOGLVLS_CONSOLE=-a

--  Don't save anything to the log file, except for *Error*\ s and *Fatal*\ s:
+-  Don’t save anything to the log file, except for *Error*\ s and *Fatal*\ s:

    .. code:: sh